pchemguy/spec-kit/templates/capabilities/capabilities.md

 - use a concise, user-facing name;
 - express a clear end-user value or functional intent;
-- include a `Scope signal` that defines what belongs within the capability boundary;
+- include a `Scope boundary` that defines what belongs within the capability boundary;
 - be semantically cohesive and category-consistent under the Capability Model;
 - reflect user-recognizable value, behavior, access, or experience, not implementation structure.